-- OCI Wyoming's closing in July 2013 of the OCI Wyoming Credit Facility and the borrowing of \$135.2 million thereunder to refinance existing debt, fund a special distribution to its partners and pay debt issuance costs, each as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-OCI Wyoming Credit Facility"; - our closing in July 2013 of the Revolving Credit Facility, which we have assumed is undrawn during the pro forma period; - the restructuring of the 1% limited partner interest in OCI Wyoming that was held by Wyoming Co. and the elimination of the preferred return to which Wyoming Co. was entitled through (i) the conversion of Wyoming Co.'s 1% limited partner interest into an equivalent general partner interest, (ii) the distribution by Wyoming Co. of such general partner interest 51% to OCI Chemical and 49% to NRP and (iii) for each of OCI Holdings and NRP, the conversion of a 0.5% general partner interest into an equivalent limited partner interest in OCI Wyoming;
+- OCI Wyoming's closing on July 18, 2013 of the OCI Wyoming Credit Facility and the borrowing of \$135.0 million thereunder to refinance existing debt, fund a special distribution to its partners and pay debt issuance costs, each as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-OCI Wyoming Credit Facility"; - our closing on July 18, 2013 of the Revolving Credit Facility, which we have assumed is undrawn during the pro forma period; - the contribution by OCI Holdings of its 50.49% general partner interest in OCI Wyoming to us; - the restructuring of Wyoming Co.'s 1% limited partner interest in OCI Wyoming by recapitalizing such limited partner interest into a 19.65% limited partner interest to eliminate, among other things, a \$14.5 million annual preferred return to which Wyoming Co. was entitled.
+As a result of this recapitalization, our general partner interest was reduced to a 40.98% general partner interest and NRP's 48.51% general partner interest was reduced to a 39.37% general partner interest;

-• ntribution by OCI Chemical of its general partner interest in OCI Wyoming to OCI Holdings; • the contribution by OCI Holdings of its 50.5% general partner interest and 0.5% limited partner interest in OCI Wyoming to us; • the issuance by us of common units and subordinated units, representing an aggregate % limited partner interest in us, to OCI Holdings; • the issuance by us of general partner units, representing a 2.0% general partner interest in us, and all of our incentive distribution rights, to OCI GP; • the issuance by us of common units to the public in this offering, representing a % limited partner interest in us, and in net proceeds; • the application of the net proceeds of this offering as described in "Use of Proceeds"; and • our entry into an omnibus agreement with Enterprises and its affiliates.
+- the redemption of all of the preferred stock and common stock of Wyoming Co. held by NRP in exchange for a 9.63% recapitalized limited partner interest in OCI Wyoming; - the contribution by Wyoming Co., which is now wholly owned by OCI Chemical, of its 10.02% limited partner interest in OCI Wyoming to us; - the issuance by us of common units and subordinated units, representing an aggregate % limited partner interest in us, to OCI Holdings; - the issuance by us of general partner units, representing a 2.0% general partner interest in us, and all of our incentive distribution rights, to OCI GP; - the issuance by us of common units to the public in this offering, representing a % limited partner interest in us, and in net proceeds; - the application of the net proceeds of this offering as described in "Use of Proceeds"; and - our entry into an omnibus agreement with Enterprises and our general partner.